paulhibbitts/publishing-with-docsify-this/README.md

 ## Markdown

 ### What is Markdown?
-[Markdown](https://en.wikipedia.org/wiki/Markdown) a markup language to format the display of content stored as plain text - similar but simpler than HTML&nbsp;formatting
+[Markdown](https://en.wikipedia.org/wiki/Markdown) is a markup language used to format the display of content stored as plain text - similar but simpler than HTML&nbsp;formatting

 ### Why use Markdown?